timedefender/mAIAssistant/README.md

 # This project is inspired by and uses parts of code from

 https://github.com/daveshap/ChromaDB_Chatbot_Public

 https://github.com/imartinez/privateGPT

 # TODO

-- Search internet <input type="checkbox" checked disabled />
+- Search internet ✅
-- Conversation memory <input type="checkbox" checked disabled />
+- Conversation memory ✅
 - Ingest files
+- Save to Knowledge Base ✅
-- Ingest directories <input type="checkbox" checked disabled />
+- Ingest directories ✅
-- Work with video transcripts <input type="checkbox" checked disabled />
+- Work with video transcripts ✅
-- Ingest video
+- Ingest YouTube video ✅
 - Ingest audio/podcasts
 - Ingest websites
 - ability for offline model to ask questions to online big model like gpt-4 if it does not know the answer